-The Department determined that there will be no impacts from this permitting action because it is an administrative permit action with no increases in facility emissions.
+Based on the information provided and the conditions established in MAQP #4798-01, the Department determined that there will be no impacts from this permitting action.
 The Department believes it will not cause or contribute to a violation of any ambient air quality standard.